Ainaro Municipality

-Ainaro (Município Ainaro, Munisípiu Ainaru) is one of 13 municipalities of East Timor, in the southwest part of the country.
+Ainaro (Município Ainaro, Munisípiu Ainaru) is one of 13 municipalities of Timor-Leste, in the southwest part of the country.
 It has a population of 59,175 (census 2010) and an area of 804 km2.
 Its capital is the city of Ainaro, a small mountain town.

-Etymology
+Toponymy

-The name of the municipality is derived from 'Ai Naruk', the local Mambai language word for "tall tree", and refers to a species of tree that grows in the region.
-Ainaro is a Portuguese approximation of Ainaru, the Mambai and Tetum derivation.
+The word Ainaro is derived from 'Ai Naruk', the local Mambai language expression for "tall tree", and refers to a species of tree that grows in the region.
+Ainaro is a Portuguese approximation of Ainaru, the Tetum derivation of the Mambai expression.

 The traditional name of the region, 'Orluli', is still used today by Lian Nain during ceremonies, such as the sergala, to greet important guests.

 Geography

 Ainaro has a great abundance of rivers and fertile terrain for agriculture.
-It has a coastal area, on the Timor Sea, but also mountainous zones, including the highest point in East Timor, Mount Ramelau (2,960 m), also known as Tatamailau, which lies near the border with Ermera.
+It has a coastal area, on the Timor Sea, but also mountainous zones, including the highest point in Timor-Leste, Mount Ramelau (2,960 m), also known as Tatamailau, which lies near the border with Ermera.

 The borders of the municipality are identical to that of the same in Portuguese Timor, with the following exceptions: during the Indonesian occupation, the then subdistrict of Turiscai became part of Manufahi from Ainaro, and the then subdistrict of Hato-Udo became part of Ainaro in exchange.
 The then subdistrict of Mape-Zumalai became part of Cova Lima in 2003.

 The municipality borders Aileu to the north, Manufahi to the south, Cova Lima to the southwest, Bobonaro to the west, and Ermera to the northwest.

 History

 Ainaro played an important role during the brutal Indonesian occupation of East Timor, providing shelter for the mountain-based guerrilla resistance army.
-Former guerrilla leader and former President Xanana Gusmão spent many years directing the resistance from Ainaro.
+Former guerrilla leader, former President, and current Prime Minister Xanana Gusmão spent many years directing the resistance from Ainaro.